Purpose of PROBUS

 Activities in clubs vary with each club:

-- Each club will hold a monthly meeting on a set day of each month, at a time determined by that club comprising about 30 minutes business, at which time each activity group leaders will report on their activities, 30 minutes coffee break, and 60 minutes to hear a guest speaker as well as have discussion.
+- Each club will hold a monthly meeting on a set day of each month, at a time determined by that club comprising about 30 minutes business, at which time each activity group leader will report on their activities, 30 minutes coffee break, and 60 minutes to hear a guest speaker as well as have discussion.

 - EVENTS (between meetings) to organizations or places, sports and social activities of every conceivable nature ( examples of typical Social Events can be viewed under the A Day in the Life menu).
 Arising out of their membership activities there is a self-generating goodwill, a sense of belonging, a diverse background of interests, ensuring for PROBUS a highly successful future as a firmly established part of the community.
 Indeed the general public often recognize that although the club itself is not involved in service work or fundraising, the persons in the PROBUS clubs, are perceived to be collectively but separately involved in a wide range of volunteer pursuits, even greater than most service clubs

 - Club Interest Activities - Members within each club organize their own range of ongoing activities, examples being walking, hiking, bridge and euchre, books, theatre, lunch & breakfast groups, wine tasting, art appreciation and many more.
 The members themselves decide on the activities they choose to hold and the activities they choose to participate in.
 A list of typical activities can be found under the A Day in the Life menu.